matteoferla/MichelaNGLo-app/git_docs/CIF_notes.md

 ## mmCIF problem

 PyMOL saved mmCIF and mmTF files do not load in NGL.
+So this error needs to be fixed.
+As expected from PDB format the secondary structure is lost &mdash;hence why I add it with `PyMolTranspiler.parse_ss` in Michelanglo_transpiler.

 In [specs for NGL](http://nglviewer.org/ngl/api/manual/file-formats.html#mmcif), the mmCIF ought to contain 'auth_seq_id' and 'auth_asym_id'.